Edit Blog Post

 Fresh seafood and Maldivian specialties were caught and cooked up by our personal chef.

-Even though we have a tender, we all agree to swim in, this island looks like a screensaver from afar.
+For this particular spot, even though we have a tender, we all agree to swim in, this island looks like a computer screensaver.
 Palm trees sway in the breeze, mangroves line the white sandy shores.
 The sea around the island is the same shade of blue as my eyes,

 the Captain points out.
-Egan looks embarrassed translating that last.
+Egan looks embarrassed translating that.

 Flattered, it gets named Andrea island.